 Tried everything all the posts all over the web tried.

-negative battery leads together (NOT THE BATTERY!),
+negative battery leads together (not the battery!),

-and pulling the fuses (more on this in a sec)
+and pulling the fuses (more on this in a second).

-Here is how I fixed it !
+Here is how I fixed it :

 1. Started the car.

-2. On the side of the dash is the interior fuse panel l located the 10AMP, little fuse for the
+2. On the side of the dash is the interior fuse panel l located the 10 amp, little fuse for the instrument "cluster".

-3. Pulled the fuse.
-And the instrument lights went out.
-Just like you would expect.
+3. Pulled the fuse and the instrument lights went out just like you would expect.

-I may have had the car running so if off doesn't work then replace the fuse with the car running.
+4. Now here I lose track a bit, but I believe I turned off the car, and then put the fuse back in place.
+I may have had the car running so if off does not work then replace the fuse with the car running.

-5. Heard some noises like the fuel pump and then restarted the car.
-Viola - fixed!
+5. Heard some noises like the fuel pump and then restarted the car, viola fixed!